qetsiankulu/afrigoal-afcon-2025/README.md

 - [x] **Team Selection UI** – Users can browse and select multiple national teams they want to follow.
 - [x] **Search Functionality** – A search bar allows filtering teams by name.
 - [x] **Responsive Grid Layout** – Clean, grid-based layout that adapts to screen size with visual feedback for selected teams.
-- [] **Smooth Header Animation** – The header shrinks or hides on scroll for more screen space while selecting teams.
+- [x] **Smooth Header Animation** – The header shrinks or hides on scroll for more screen space while selecting teams, powered by [ScalingHeaderScrollView](https://github.com/exyte/ScalingHeaderScrollView) from [Exyte](https://github.com/exyte)
 - [x] **Keyboard Dismissal on Scroll** – Smart gesture handling to dismiss the keyboard when the user starts scrolling.
 - [x] **Continue Button Activation** – The "Continue" button becomes active only when the user has selected at least one team.
 - [x] **Skip Option** – Users can optionally skip team selection and proceed to the next step.